Stable Khovanov homology and Volume: Volume information from the limiting spin network

-By assumption, from the theta graph we arrive at $L^n_J$ in a sequence of moves containing only triangle moves.
-Therefore, $L^n_J$ is a KTG and $\widehat{J}_n( L^n_{J})$ is the normalized $n$ colored Jones invariant of $L^n_J$.
+\begin{proof} We compute $\widehat{J}_{N=n+1}( L^n_{J}) $ as a sum of rational functions involving the tetrahedron coefficient and theta functions.
+By assumption, from the $2n$ colored theta graph we arrive at $L^n_J$ in a sequence of moves containing only triangle moves.
+Therefore, $L^n_J$ is a KTG and $\widehat{J}^{\infty}_{N}( L^n_{J})$ is the normalized $n$ colored Jones invariant of $L^n_J$.
 Since $L^n_J$ contains a single split component, we have